 to transplant seedlings is when they begin to develop true leaves.

-The first set of true leaves are usually the second set that a seedling will produce.
+The first sets of true leaves is usually the second set that a seedling will produce.
 The first set of leaves are

 cotyledon leaves and won’t support the plant.

 Using a fork or a chopstick, gently lift the seedling from its original container getting as much of